PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 > ~~~
 > {: .bash}
 > - This is the whole file!
 Very simple!
-> - The singularity image will be built from the Pawsey one
+> - The singularity image will be built from the Pawsey one: `pawsey/openfoam:2.4.x`
+> - The image in the `From:` command need to exist in the DockerHub registry (repository)
 > - The first two lines in the `%post` section instructs the builder to use `bash` as the shell
 > - This is needed because OpenFOAM scripts have some instructions that can only be interpreted by `bash` (called bash-isms by geeks)
 > - The last line writes the instruction of sourcing the bashrc file every time the container is used